awsdocs/amazon-connect-admin-guide/doc_source/call-back.md

 ## View How Many Customers Are Waiting For A Callback<a name="w11aac29c15c17b5"></a>

 To only see a count of the customers waiting for a call back, you need to create a queue that only takes callback contacts\.
-To learn how to do this, see [Create Amazon Connect Queues](connect-queues.md)\.
+To learn how to do this, see [Set Up Routing](connect-queues.md)\.